CooperCodeComposer/Existence-JavaFX-MVC/README.md

 + Blue eat green
 + Green eat red

 You are The Protector.
-It's your job to maintain a balanced ecosystem.
+It's your job to maintain a balanced ecosystem for as long as possible.
 Use ARROW KEYS to control The Protector.

 + If you come into contact with a life form it will self replicate